Travelers continue to fly at MSP Airport despite warnings

 "I had COVID in the summertime," Smith said.
 "But every time I turn the news on they're saying, don't fly.
 So I am feeling guilty, but I'm feeling a bit safer because I've already had it."

-Kyle Potter, editor of the Thrifty Traveler website, said major U.S. airlines have gone to “extraordinary lengths” to give passengers some wiggle room with their bookings.
-For travelers who want to change their plans at the last minute, major carriers — including Delta, the dominant airline at MSP — either allow a one-time change without the usual fees or offer vouchers that last for up to two years, depending on the booking date, he said.
+Major airlines have gone to "extraordinary lengths" to give passengers some wiggle room with their bookings should they change their minds, said Kyle Potter, editor of the Thrifty Traveler website.
+Major carriers — including Delta, the dominant airline at MSP — are either allowing a one-time change without the usual fees or offering vouchers that last for up to two years, depending on the booking date, he said.

 Still, Potter said, "Some people who want or need to travel are going to go regardless of what the CDC says about travel."